Canadian Professor of Music, Composer, Author & Pianist

 Published Books and Articles

-Alexis Luko and James Wright (eds.), Monstrosity, Identity, and Music: Mediating Uncanny Creatures from Frankenstein to Videogames (London & New York: Bloomsbury Academic Press, forthcoming 2022).
+Alexis Luko and James Wright (eds.), Monstrosity, Identity, and Music: Mediating Uncanny Creatures from Frankenstein to Videogames (London & New York: Bloomsbury Academic Press, 2022).
+Monstrosity, Identity and Music: Mediating Uncanny Creatures from Frankenstein to Videogames: Alexis Luko: Bloomsbury Academic

 James K. Wright, They Shot, He Scored: The Life and Music of Eldon Rathburn (Montreal: McGill-Queen’s University Press, March 2019).